 Broadly speaking, my interests lie in the physics of and beyond today's standard cosmological model.

-My current main research project concerns the processes in early galaxies
+My main research concerns the processes in early galaxies

 that enable a substantial fraction of their ionizing radiation to escape the dense interstellar medium,